Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Introduction

-In the present work, we propose the possibility that a quasi-periodic large-scale dynamo (LSD) in an accretion disk leads to the disk's emission variabilities.
-In contrast to the phenomenological L97 model, our work is rooted in the physics of accretion disk dynamos.
-Indeed, periodic LSDs have been routinely observed in both shearing-box and global accretion disk simulations \citep{Gressel2010,BaiStone2013,HoggReynolds2018}, in which magnetic fields are amplified from weak seed fields and resemble LSD waves whose coherent length and time scales are $\sim 30$ times the disk scale height and the orbital time scale, respectively.
-By randomly stretching the LSD fields, the MRI turbulence grows a component that also exhibits quasi-periodicity, which, as we propose, will be reflected in the variability of the turbulent viscosity and the mass accretion rate.

-Our proposed fluctuating accretion model solves the one-dimensional disk diffusion equation, similar to those used in \cite{Lyubarskii1997} and \cite{TurnerReynolds2021}, but with greater realism by incorporating the underlying physics—namely, the LSD—as the driver of fluctuations and variabilities.
-By assuming that the disk Maxwell stress linearly responds to the LSD waves, we demonstrate that our model naturally produces a DRW-shape PSD for the disk thermal emission, even though the LSD waves are not presumed to follow DRW processes \citep[cf.][]{DexterAgol2011,Cai+2016}.
-We also show that our model can explain a number of the features of the observed AGN UV/optical variabilities.
-If the dynamo amplified fields are advected into the inner disk to form a hot and compact corona, the reconnection between the field lines with alternative polarities also provides a natural source of variability for the reprocessing models \citep{Hagen+2024}.

 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:eqns} we introduce our fluctuating disk model and the governing equations.
-In Sec.~\ref{sec:results} we showcase and explain the numerical results for the variabilities produced by our model.
-We conclude in Sec.~\ref{sec:conclusion}.
+In Section~\ref{sec:eqns}, we introduce our fluctuating disk model and the governing equations.
+In Section~\ref{sec:results}, we showcase and explain the numerical results for the variabilities produced by our model.
+We conclude in Section~\ref{sec:conclusion}.